SwatiVerma2/Docker-Notes/08_multi-stage-build.md

 **Good!!
 Ab kubernetes padh!**

-Now it's time to dive into **Kubernetes** — the power behind scalable, resilient infrastructure used by giants like Netflix and Google.

 Just like Virat Kohli never stops raising the bar, let's take our DevOps game to the next level with Kubernetes! 💪